 This history of being a promise of something to come is occasionally still honoured today, with couples choosing to Handfast for a “year and a day” before legalising their marriage at the end of that time, should they still wish to.
 Handfasting is more commonly used to express the act of marriage itself, as part of a larger (often relatively typical) wedding ceremony.

 The binding of hands symbolises the intention to live a life entwined with another’s and “tying the knot” at the end is a clear indication of the long-term commitment being made.

 A Beautiful Thing

 There are many ‘traditional’ ways of conducting a Handfasting, each with its own tools and format.
-But its resurgence into popular culture has allowed the basic idea to be taken up and explored to its fullest, by individual Celebrants and couples.
+Most come from Scottish historical culture and yet others have been created to reflect the beliefs and forms of various neo-pagan traditions.
+Gladly, its resurgence into popular culture has allowed the basic idea to be taken up and explored to its fullest, by individual Celebrants and their clients.

 The number of Handfasting cords used is not fixed either.
 Some choose to have a single cord but others will have more; each one embodying a particular promise, quality or even the blessing of an outside force (such as the Four Elements) or friend/family member.
 A bundle of different cords wrapped around a pair of hands is a truly beautiful thing; expressing the abundance of love held in the moment!

 Asking your friends or family members to make the Handfasting cords for you can be a wonderful way of including them and knowing that the tool you are using will be filled with loving thoughts and positive energy.
 Similarly you might choose to make your own Handfasting cord and fill it with specific intentions and dreams for your future together.

 There is something deeply moving about a Handfasting ceremony.
 It calls to the ancient part inside of us that understands the importance of ritual and how marking promises with action has been a part of being human since prehistory.